pixelsdb/pixels/README.md

 ## Publications

-Pixels is an academic system aims at providing product-level quality.
+Pixels is an academic system aims at providing production-grade quality.
 It supports all the functionalities required by TPC-H and is compatible with the mainstream data analytic ecosystems.
 The key ideas and insights in Pixels are elaborated in the following publications.